MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 7. Mini pc used for remoting in to the developer machine
 8. Assortment of keyboards (wireless if possible, but whatever they are comfortable with)

+#### Rent or borrow equipment first

+If you don't have the equipment for an ideal mob environment up front, try renting or borrowing the equipment first before you buy.
+Getting the right sized TV, projector or desk first time round is unlikely.
+Every group has different needs.

+Having the equipment lying around and not being used after you got management to go on a limb for you to buy the stuff isn't the best way to get buy in.

+#### A typical layout

 The exact layout of the mobbing station is very reliant the size of the mob you want to cater for.
 My ideal mob size is 4 to 5 people so I like mobbing stations that can handle this number of people comfortably.

 Assuming your mob is about the same size, the table will usually be 2 to 3 meters away from the large screen, with the smaller "timer" screen off to the side where it is clearly visible to the mob.
 The whiteboard, facing the mob, is within reach so that notes can be made frequently on the board.

 The typist typically positions themself center of the large screen.

-#### Rent or borrow equipment first

-If you don't have the equipment for an ideal mob environment up front, try renting or borrowing the equipment first before you buy.
-Getting the right sized TV, projector or desk first time round is unlikely.
-Every group has different needs.

-Having the equipment lying around and not being used after you got management to go on a limb for you to buy the stuff isn't the best way to get buy in.

 #### What about the costs?